Why Digital X-Rays Are Transforming General Dentistry

 • Less guessing.
 You see the problem on the screen.

-• Less repeat work.
+• Less repetitive work.
 Fewer images need to be retaken.

 This can ease fear for children and adults.
 A child who sees a picture of a problem tooth often understands why care is needed.
 A parent can ask direct questions while the image is in front of both of you.